 The Commonwealth of Virginia defines breaking and entering, also known as “statutory burglary,” as the act of illicitly entering someone else’s home to commit a crime.

 The penalties for fraud depend on the extent of the fraud, the value of anything stolen, and even your criminal record.
-Misdemeanor fraud can result in up to 12 months in jail and a fine of up to $2,500, while felony fraud can lead to up to 10 years in prison.
+Misdemeanor fraud can result in up to 12 months in jail and a fine of up to $2,500, while felony fraud can lead up to years in prison.

 Embezzlement is the fraudulent and wrongful use, concealment, or disposal of money (including checks, bills, receipts, or credit cards) that the individual received on behalf of another based on that individual’s position of trust, manner of job, or office.

-Oftentimes, embezzlement involves employee theft or theft by an individual responsible for handling property or money.
+Frequently, embezzlement involves employee theft or theft by an individual responsible for handling property or money.